acentswap/docs2-wiki/products/nft-profile-system/profile-guide.md

 ![](<../../.gitbook/assets/image (159).png>)

 2\.
 Under “Choose your Starter!”, pick one of the available bunny NFTs you’d like for your profile picture.
-The NFT will cost you 1 CAKE.
+The NFT will cost you 1 ADE.

 ![](<../../.gitbook/assets/image (162).png>)